 Of the final 40 credit hours earned toward the degree a minimum of 30 credit hours must be earned at Carroll College with at least one-half of the credits required in the major and minor taken at Carroll.

 Comprehensive Examinations

 Each candidate for the Bachelor of Arts degree must satisfactorily complete the written and/or oral comprehensive examination if required by the major department.
-Some departments offer a course to seniors which replaces the comprehensive examination.

 Application for Degree